projectcalico/calico/maintenance/certificate-management.md

 Some deployments have security requirements that strictly minimize or eliminate the access to private keys and/or requirements to control the trusted certificates throughout clusters.
-Using the Kubernetes Certificates API that automates certificate issuance, {{site.prodname}} provides a simple custom resource that you add to your installation.
+Using the Kubernetes Certificates API that automates certificate issuance, {{site.prodname}} provides a simple configuration option that you add to your installation.

 ### Before you begin